 Veterinary services and products are provided for a fee.
 All fees and charges are used to maintain the facilities as non-profit, self-sustaining operations and to cover non-appropriated fund operating costs.
 Additionally, U.S. Army egulation requires each transaction to include a $2.00 administrative fee, paid directly to the U.S. Treasury.

-Checks, debit cards, credit cards and money orders are accepted as payments.
-Cash is not an accepted form of payment.
+Visa, MasterCard, Discover are accepted as payments.
+Cash, checks, and money orders are not an acceptable form of payment.
 Services and medication are non-refundable.
 Payment is due upon delivery of veterinary service.